 JOURNAL YOUR TRADES!

-Often times, those who have an addiction are not aware of their condition.
-By having a trade journal which details all your ideas, thoughts, and actions, it will be easier for you to see if you have been trading too much.
+Oftentimes, those who have an addiction are not aware of their condition.
+By having a trade journal that details all your ideas, thoughts, and actions, it will be easier for you to see if you have been trading too much.